kirenz/ds-python/_sources/docs/data.md

 ## Data ingestion

-You first have to ingest your data.
+The first step is to ingest the data.
 This means that you take data stored in a file, a relational database, a NoSQL database or data lakehouse and load it into Python.
-In our examples, we often use [pandas to import CSV files](https://kirenz.github.io/pandas/pandas-intro-short.html#read-and-write-data) and store our data as `df` (short for DataFrame).

-The next step is to get a first impression of the data structure:
+In our examples, we often use pandas to import CSV files and store it as `df` (short for DataFrame).
+Next, we get a first impression of the data structure, perform some initial data error corrections and prepare our data for following steps.
+The process looks like follows:

+1. [Import data with pandas](https://kirenz.github.io/pandas/pandas-intro-short.html#read-and-write-data) and store it as df: `df = pd.read_csv(...)`
-1. Call `df` to take a look at the 5 top and bottom observations of your data
+2. Call `df` to take a look at the 5 top and bottom observations of your data
-2. Use `df.info()` to get a quick description of the data, in particular the total number of rows, each attribute’s type, and the number of nonnull values.
+3. Use `df.info()` to get a quick description of the data, in particular the total number of rows, each attribute’s type, and the number of nonnull values.
-3. Check for missing values with `print(df.isnull().sum())`
+4. Check for missing values with `print(df.isnull().sum())`

-Only Take care of problematic data errors
+5. Perform data corrections to take care of data problems
+6. Prepare data lists for later steps

+### Data corrections

 Despite the fact that it would be easiest to preprocess your data right away in pandas, we only take care of the most problematic errors (like the occurence of strings in data columns or wrong data formats).
 We only perform absolutely necessary data preprocessing because processing your data in pandas before passing it to modules like scikit-learn might be problematic for one of the following reasons ([scikit learn developers](https://scikit-learn.org/stable/modules/compose.html#columntransformer-for-heterogeneous-data)):